What is VIMPAT?

 - fever or swollen glands that do not go away

-The most common side effects of VIMPAT include:
+The most common side effects of VIMPAT in adults include:

 - double vision